ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram-menu/README.md

 ### 1.7.0 (2024-05-11)

--   Switched to typescript
+-   Switched to "Typescript"

 ### 1.6.3 (2024-02-27)

+-   FIX: Bug in copy card fixed
+-   FIX: #104 HTTP Request Beta
+-   FIX: #111 status Value in dynamicSwitch
+-   FIX: #112 change value
--   Bug in copy card fixed
+-   FIX: Bug in copy card fixed
--   #104 HTTP Request Beta
+-   FIX: #104 HTTP Request Beta
--   #111 status Value in dynamicSwitch
+-   FIX: #111 status Value in dynamicSwitch
--   #112 change value
+-   FIX: #112 change value
 -   **_Change!!!_** menu:deleteAll removes automatic Request Ids which are older than 48h from list.
 The list is completely deleted once during the update
+-   FIX: menu:number with negativ Values, see the documentation
--   Fixed menu:number with negativ Values, see the documentation
+-   FIX: menu:number with negativ Values, see the documentation

 ### 1.6.2 (2024-01-07)

--   #102 **_Breaking Change!!!_** menu:dynSwitch with decimal numbers, if you use it, you have to adjust the function manually.
+-   FIX: #102 **_Breaking Change!!!_** menu:dynSwitch with decimal numbers, if you use it, you have to adjust the function manually.
 For more information, see the documentation
+-   FIX: #106 **_Breaking Change!!!_** fixed change `{status:'id':'ID':true}` has now a new parameter, check docs
+-   FIX: #107 one line menu without workaround
+-   FIX: #103 scrollbar in Navigation and Action
+-   FIX: #102 **_Breaking Change!!!_** menu:dynSwitch with decimal numbers, if you use it, you have to adjust the function manually.
+For more information, see the documentation
--   #106 **_Breaking Change!!!_** fixed change `{status:'id':'ID':true}` has now a new parameter, check docs
+-   FIX: #106 **_Breaking Change!!!_** fixed change `{status:'id':'ID':true}` has now a new parameter, check docs
--   #107 one line menu without workaround
+-   FIX: #107 one line menu without workaround
--   #103 scrollbar in Navigation and Action
+-   FIX: #103 scrollbar in Navigation and Action
 -   Small visual changes in actions for small screens
+-   FIX: Checkbox send menu after restart in settings
+-   FIX: #94 Menu:number with Float Numbers fixed
--   Fixed checkbox send menu after restart in settings
+-   FIX: Checkbox send menu after restart in settings
--   #94 Menu:number with Float Numbers fixed
+-   FIX: #94 Menu:number with Float Numbers fixed
 -   Trigger Info - Overview of all menus and users, only visual but without functions
 -   Remaining text reattached

 ### 1.6.1 (2023-12-27)

+-   FIX: Shoppinglist
--   fixed, shoppinglist
+-   FIX: Shoppinglist

 ### 1.6.0 (2023-12-26)

+-   Json Table in combination with the alexa-shoppinglist adapter can remove items
+-   Json Table without Head
+-   FIX: Menu:back
--   json Table in combination with the alexa-shoppinglist adapter can remove items
+-   Json Table in combination with the alexa-shoppinglist adapter can remove items
--   json Table without Head
+-   Json Table without Head
--   fixes in menu:back
+-   FIX: Menu:back
 -   Possibility to stop sending Menu after restart (after save)

 ### 1.5.1 (2023-12-20)

+-   No Icons in events condition
+-   FIX: Copy events and echarts
+-   Moveable DropBox
--   no Icons in events condition
+-   No Icons in events condition
--   fixed, copy events and echarts
+-   FIX: Copy events and echarts
--   moveable DropBox
+-   Moveable DropBox

 ### 1.5.0 (2023-12-19)

+-   FIX: #92 send echarts
+-   FIX: #93 Scrollbar in Menus
+-   FIX: #89 go back to menu by setting setDynamicValue
+-   Delete all Messages by Bot
--   #92 send echarts
+-   FIX: #92 send echarts
--   #93 Scrollbar in Menus
+-   FIX: #93 Scrollbar in Menus
--   #89 go back to menu by setting setDynamicValue
+-   FIX: #89 go back to menu by setting setDynamicValue
--   delete all Messages by Bot
+-   Delete all Messages by Bot

 ### 1.4.0 (2023-12-16)